Sliick / Articles / Product

 Permission sets

-Three permission sets ship with v1.0.
+Three permission sets ship with the package.
 Assign each user the one (or two) that match their role.

 Permission setGrants